AdobeDocs/experience-manager-screens.en/help/using/dynamic-creative-optimizations.md

 * using current inventory level of feature products
 * outside temperature or weather
-* the presence of a local media ad campaign * web traffic and even local events like when a customer picks up a product to examine it.
+* the presence of a local media ad campaign
+* web traffic and even local events like when a customer picks up a product to examine it

 All of these and more can be used to provide a higher level of context and personalization.

 Having a visual merchandising strategy that includes DCO can dramatically increase network viewership.

 There are two main types of data triggers:

 * **Local Data Triggers**: These data triggers are local on the device.
 For example, if you touched the screen, a sensor is activated that triggers local data asset or channel switch.
-* **Remote Data Triggers**: This involved data triggered channel switch or an asset switch based on values returned by a Web Service API
+* **Remote Data Triggers**: This involved data triggered channel switch or an asset switch based on values returned by a Web Service API.